stavnstrup/nisp-tools/xdocs/nisp-database.md

 [nisp-database-schema]

-The NISP sources and tools are availibale in a subversion repository on TIDE at <http://tide.acr.nato.int/svn/nisp/trunk>.
+The NISP sources and tools are availible in a subversion repository on TIDE at <http://tide.acr.nato.int/svn/nisp/trunk>.

 [nisp-database-schema]: (nisp-database-schema.html)